 - Requires aisle space between racks for forklifts or other material handling equipment

 From simple selective racks to more innovative and complex storage technologies and solutions, FHS can work with you to design and install a pallet rack system for any facility or budget.

-At FHS, Inc. our Conveyor and Storage Systems Division is dedicated to helping design, plan, and execute our customer’s warehouse needs.
+At Mazzella FHS, our Warehouse Solutions team is dedicated to helping design, plan, and execute our customer’s warehouse needs.
 Our talented and experienced team consists of technicians, system installers, project engineers, project managers, and a dedicated sales and support staff.

 We also have our own fabrication shop where custom components and solutions are modified and, when required, fully fabricated.